RobBloxham/Battleship/README.md

 ## User Expereince
 AAU(As A User) click on the grid to try and "hit" the battle ship.
-The field will have the following pieces that all need to be destroyed in order to win:
+The field will have the following pieces that all need to be destroyed in order to win:<br/>
-<br/>1 Aircraft carrier 5x1
+1 Aircraft Carrier 5x1<br/>
-<br/>1 Battleship 4x1
+1 Battleship 4x1<br/>
-<br/>1 Submarine  3x1
+1 Submarine 3x1<br/>
+1 Cruiser 3x2<br/>
-<br/>2 Destroyer  2x1
+1 Destroyer 2x1 <br/>

-AAU you will see every grid you have clicked if that "shot" missed there will be an item to indicate a miss.
+AAU you will see every grid you have clicked if that "shot" missed there will be an item to indicate a miss.<br/>
-AAU if the shot hits you will see an item indicate they hit, if the shot has sunk that ship you will see a damaged/destroyed ship revealed on the board.
+AAU if the shot hits you will see an item indicate they hit.<br/>
-AAU when you win you will have an indication that declares as such, and you can press reset to play again.
+AAU when you win you will have an indication that declares as such, and you can press reset to play again.<br/>
+AAU if you prefer light or dark mode you can click on the Sun/Moon icon and swithc the view. <br/>

 ## Contributing
 Sun icon made by Freepik from www.flaticon.com<br/>